 While it sounds like an adorable part of an animal, dog ears are a type of minor deformity that is common and sometimes unavoidable following the surgical closure of wounds.
-It may occur in any operation, but in plastic and cosmetic surgery, dog ears are observed mostly after tummy tuck (abdominoplasty), or a panniculectomy wherein incisions are elliptical.
+It may occur in any operation, but in plastic and cosmetic surgery, dog ears are observed mostly after a tummy tuck (abdominoplasty) surgery, or a panniculectomy wherein incisions are elliptical.

 How Do Dog Ears Happen?

 The term dog ears technically refer to the protruding skin or tissues at the extreme ends of a closed incision.
 In plastic surgery, dog ears are common in procedures that involve skin tightening and require elliptical incisions like a tummy tuck.
 A tummy tuck is a surgical procedure that removes the resulting excess, sagging skin after weight loss.
 It likewise tightens loose muscles in the midsection or abdomen that separated due to improper core exercises techniques and pregnancy.

 Primarily, the formation of dog ears depends mainly on the incision made during a tummy tuck.
 The incision length, placement, and shape can all lead to having dog ears post-tummy tuck.